Elias Marks: South Carolina Female Collegiate Institute at Barhamville

-Enrollment at any one time seems to have fluctuated between 100 and 200 students.
+Enrollment fluctuated between 100 and 200 students.
 Board and tuition were $200 in the 1850s for a collegiate year, but the optional fees could raise that considerably.

 Marks' circular for the school dated 1855-1856 shows the curriculum.
 There was a preparatory year and then four years of collegiate classes.
 The classes included mathematics (arithmetic, algebra, geometry), sciences (botany, mineralogy, chemistry, astronomy), history (ancient and modern), philosophy (natural, intellectual, and moral) and literature.
 Literature was taken seriously.
 "Don't read light fiction, he (Marks) warned his hearers; cultivate your literary taste; nurse your spiritual welfare."